Hydrotherapy, formerly known as hydropathy, is simply treating the external body with water.

 On completion of the use of any sauna, a cool down shower rinse should be taken.

-Note: A neighbor who was in a dry sauna with me one evening left with out the cool down shower.
+Note: An acquaintance who was in a dry sauna with me one evening left with out the cool down shower.
 He died in his sleep.
 He had a heart condition and did not know about it.
+He was around 24 years old.
 This further points to the importance of hydrating prior 30 to 45 minutes prior to entering the sauna.

 Another example.
 Acute liver failure due to non-exertional heatstroke after sauna.